CliffracerMerchant/SoundAura/readme.md

   then auto-pausing during phone calls will happen automatically due to the app losing audio focus.
 If audio focus is ignored due to 'play in background' being turned on, SoundAura requires the read phone state permission to be able to detect when a phone call is ongoing.
-Auto- pause during calls is toggled on in the app settings if the 'play in background' setting is turned on.
+Auto-pause during calls is toggled on in the app settings if the 'play in background' setting is turned on.
 - Auto-pause on audio device changes: If SoundAura is playing, and an audio device change occurs that results in a system media volume of